robertrypula/AudioNetwork/README.md

 basically symbol zero transmitted for few seconds.
 During sync transmission receiver stores `averageFirstSyncPower` at `FIRST_SYNC` state.
 After those steps receiver calculates `powerThreshold` and it's ready for packets from sender.
 All above is needed to propperly determine signal and noise power levels.
 Without it we will not be able to decode packet.

+## Known limitations

+- Currently Guard Interval needs to be few times longer than Symbol Duration (two or tree times longer).
+It's because ReceiveAdapter, when restoring packet symbols, is 'clocked' by carrier frequency power changes.

 ## Few more words about the project

 Internally AudioNetwork library uses [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)